Washington adds nearly 110,000 unemployment claims as coronavirus economy enters its 8th week

 Washington’s Employment Security Department will release its own set of jobless claims numbers later Thursday.
 The state’s numbers often differ slightly from the federal numbers, but tend to track closely.

-With Washington’s most recent claims, the total number of workers in the state who have filed for unemployment insurance since the start of the coronavirus crisis could approach 900,000, which would be nearly three times the peak during the Great Recession.
+With Washington’s most recent claims, the total number of workers in the state who have filed for unemployment insurance since the start of the coronavirus crisis could top 800,000, which would be nearly three times the peak during the Great Recession.

 The massive number highlights both the enormous damage done to the state’s economy by the pandemic as well as the relief efforts underway to address that damage.
-Since the pandemic began, state workers have received approximately $1.5 billion in benefits, with most of the funds coming from the $2.2 trillion federal stimulus package enacted in March.
+Since the pandemic began, state workers have received more than $1.5 billion in benefits, with most of the funds coming from the $2.2 trillion federal stimulus package enacted in March.

 Information from The Associated Press is included in this story.